tntakahashi/nestdaq/scripts/README.md

 | bound                 | (Do not set by the user)                   |
 | waitForPeerConnection | true                                       |

-The last three paremeters are specific to nestdaq.
+The last three parameters are specific to nestdaq.
 The rest are defined in FairMQ.